chhrahul/nutrient-dose-interpolation-frontend/README.md

 ## Description

-The objective of this project is to develop an open-source web application that allows users to spatially interpolate nutrient levels—Nitrogen (N), Phosphorus (P), and Potassium (K)—across agricultural plots.
+This is the **React** frontend for the Nutrient Dose Interpolation Web Application.
-Users can upload spatial and tabular data and receive interpolated results visualized on an interactive map, along with downloadable output maps.
+It allows users to upload sampling points (CSV) and plot boundaries (GeoJSON), send them to the backend, and visualize interpolated nutrient maps (Nitrogen, Phosphorus, Potassium) on an interactive map using **Leaflet.js**.

 ## Installation